ninjaaron/xonsh-quickstart/README.rst

 A Tale of Two Modes
 -------------------
-You already know the upside of xonsh: It's Python and not Bash.
-Bash is a decent interactive shell and a rather poor programming language.
+You already know the upside of xonsh: It's Python and not Bash[#]_.

 Here's the downside of xonsh: shells are optimized for interactively starting processes.
 Python is not (to say the least!).
-The xonsh compromise, and I think it may be the right one, is to have two modes:
-Python mode, where everything is (basically) Python, and subprocess mode, where things look and act a lot more like Bash (without all the dangerous spiky edges).
+The xonsh compromise is to have two modes: Python mode, where everything is (basically) Python, and subprocess mode, where things look and act a lot more like Bash (without all the dangerous, spiky edges).

-These two modes are essentially what allows to xonsh to be an effective shell and a Python superset.
-It also means you're essentially using two different languages in the shell.
+These two modes are what allows to xonsh to be an effective shell and a Python superset.
+It also means you're essentially using two different languages.
 These modes are switched between implicitly in certain contexts.
 Python mode is essentially Python, so it will not receive a section with its own explanation.
 However, subprocess mode requires a little description, which you will find in the next section.
 Following that, there is a description of the mechanisms one can use to move data back and forth between these two modes.

+.. [#] I say "Bash" frequently in this guide, but I am really referring to POSIX shells in general

 Subprocess Mode
 ---------------